 Puerto Ricans love their food, and restaurants have gone to great lengths to assemble magnificent dishes that demonstrate their gastronomic prowess.
 Some of my favorite traditional Puerto Rican dishes include arroz con pollo, tostones, flan, and mofongo.
 Puerto Ricans cook with passion and it really comes through in the flavor of the food.

 What’s not to love about 80 degree weather in the winter?
 Puerto Rico’s weather makes it the ideal location for a beach vacation any time of year.
 Keep in mind hurricane season in the Caribbean runs from June through the end of November and can disrupt Puerto Rico travel.

 Where to Stay in Puerto Rico

-These are some of our favorite Puerto Rico family resorts.
+There are so many Caribbean resorts for family trips, but these are some of our favorite Puerto Rico family resorts.
 San Juan Marriott Stellaris has a great location on Condado beach, walking distance to area restaurants and attractions.
 Caribe Hilton is another good choice with family rooms, a location close to Old San Juan, and a great swim area.
 Families with older kids might enjoy a stay in the heart of the action at Hotel El Convento.
 The Ritz Carlton provides luxury amenities and programming for kids, it’s a little further from Old San Juan, in Isla Verde.

 Looking for more ideas for your Puerto Rico vacation?
 Don’t miss the best of Puerto Rico with kids, our Hotel El Convento review, and some of our favorite Puerto Rican recipes, coquito and coquito tres leches cake!